stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 }
 ```

-With the following the implementation of the matrix is complete for now:
+We add the following to complete implementation of the matrix for the moment:

-- Implementation of the multiply() operation to compose matrices (not shown here).
+- A multiply() operation to compose matrices (not shown here).
 - Convenience helpers and constants for 4-order matrices (which is the most commonly requirement).
 - Helpers to populate a row or column with a given tuple.

 ## Perspective Projection